Protecting the Businesses of Texas

 D&O covers directors and officers of a company for negligent acts or omissions and for misleading statements that result in lawsuits against the company.
 There is a variety of Directors and Officers coverage available such as corporate reimbursement coverage, personal liability, and entity coverage.
 D&O policies may be broadened to include coverage for employment practices liability as well.

 Could your business cause damage to the environment?
 If so, are you covered?
-Some businesses don’t think they need this type of insurance, but it can save many businesses from going out of business from the accidental discharge of hazardous waste.
+Unfortunately, some businesses don’t think they need this type of insurance, but it can save many businesses from going out of business because of the accidental discharge of hazardous waste.

 To find out more about these, as well as other products and services call White Slate Insurance at 817-809-4522 and we’ll help make sure you’re properly covered.